 Facial symmetry, canthal tilt (eye angle), facial width-to-height ratio (FWHR), golden ratio alignment, facial thirds balance, eye spacing, jawline angle, midface ratio, nose proportion, lip ratio, hunter eye index, brow-to-eye distance, and 5 more secondary metrics.
 All are standard biometric measurements used in cosmetic surgery and beauty research.

 Yes — our free looksmaxxing test runs the exact same algorithm on your photo.
 Upload a front-facing photo and you'll get the same 17-metric breakdown, your overall score, and your percentile against our 38,000+ face dataset.
-Photos run client-side and never leave your device.
+On desktop the scan runs in your browser; on mobile your photo is processed in memory by our scan server and deleted immediately after — never stored.

 Photo conditions matter.
 Studio lighting, angle, makeup, and facial expression can change the measured canthal tilt and symmetry by ±5 points.
 We use a high-resolution, front-facing, neutral-expression photo for each celebrity to keep comparisons fair.
 The same celebrity in a candid photo would score slightly differently.